Adam Ripplinger Adam Ripplinger

 She climbed onto the middle of the bed, tugging the robe open just enough to reveal the swell of her breasts, legs still crossed.
 The camera clicked faster now, each movement captured in light and shadow.
 She let her hand brush her throat, then trail down to rest against her stomach.
 Her legs opened as her hand continued.
 She tilted her head back, closed her eyes, letting her legs fall slightly apart, a more relaxed natural pose.
 She let the robe fall open entirely, stretched unapologetically across the bed, one hand tangled in her hair, the other resting firmly between her thighs.

 At one point, she rolled onto her stomach, chin resting on her hands.
 “I can’t believe I’m doing this,” she laughed with a strong desire for more.
+It almost felt poetic, that the more she revealed, the more she felt seen.

 “You’ll be glad you did,” Dom replied.
 “You’re revealing not just how you look—but how you feel.”
 She knew he was right.